-- 8. University.
+- 13. Conduct Probation a temporary interruption of the Student's status with the 8.
+University.
 A Charged Student that is on conduct probation is considered not in good standing with the University, resulting in applicable restrictions on privileges and/or activities including, but not limited, to prohibited from participating in study abroad or alternative spring break, as a peer advisor, resident assistant, or elected/appointed to a Student government or other organizational leadership position.
 Additional restrictions on University privileges and/or activities may be imposed on the Charged Student based on his/hertheir current or potential future activities.
-The conduct probation period is a time for the Charged Student to reflect on his/hertheir behavior and demonstrate that he/she can once again be a responsible Member of the University
+The conduct probation period is a time for the Charged Student to reflect on his/hertheir behavior and demonstrate that he/she can once again be a responsible Member of the University Communitycommunity.

-Communitycommunity.
 While on conduct probation, further violations of the Student Code of Conduct or other University Policies may result in suspension or expulsion. - 9.
 Deferred Suspension: period of time in which suspension is temporarily withheld or withheld pending completion of other sanctions by a specified deadline date.
-A Charged Student who is on deferred suspension is considered not in good standing with the University, resulting in applicable restrictions on privileges and/or activities which may include, but are not limited to, being prohibited from participating in study abroad or alternative break, as a peer advisor, resident assistant or elected/appointed a Student leader in Student Government or other Student Organizations.
+A Charged Student who is on deferred suspension is considered not in good standing with the University, resulting in applicable restrictions on privileges and/or activities which may include, but are not limited to, being prohibited from participating in study abroad or alternative break, or serving as a peer advisor, resident assistant or elected/appointed-a Student leader in Student Government or other Student Organizations.
 Additional restrictions on University privileges and/or activities may be imposed on the Charged Student based on their current or potential future activities.
 If the Charged Student fails to fulfill the sanctions described in the decision letter (including failure to timely fulfill the sanction), the Charged Student will no longer be considered on deferred suspension but will be automatically suspended with no further appeal.
+While on deferred suspension, further violations of the Student Code of Conduct or other University Policies may result in suspension or expulsion.